raeslab/prodiphy/README.md

 Note: currently the package has not been deposited in a repository, so it needs to be installed through github.

-To install Prodiphy, [conda](https://conda.io/projects/conda/en/latest/index.html) is required (or miniconda).
+To install ProDiphy, [conda](https://conda.io/projects/conda/en/latest/index.html) is required (or miniconda).

 First, clone the repository to create a local copy in the current directory.